boldbi/boldbi-kubernetes/docs/bold-bi-auto-deployment.md

-# Bold BI auto-deployment on Kubernetes Service
+# Bold BI Auto Deployment on Kubernetes Service

 This section allows you to deploy [Bold BI](https://www.boldbi.com/) in Kubernetes without manual activation of licensing and configuring startup from the browser.
 This also allows us to customize the branding using environment variables.